Why do I bike to work?

 - Speaking of wet towels… perfume and deodorant are a must-have!
 My cardinal rule: if you don’t think you smell, you probably do.
-Please be considerate and think of the poor souls around you.
+Please be considerate, and think of the unfortunate souls around you.

 - Shoes are very important (and heavy).
 You don’t want to be lugging them to work every day with you on your bike.
 Keep a pair of shoes at your desk for any occasion/outfit (flats, heels, boots) unless you want to waddle around in your bike shoes all day.
-It’s really not a good look so don’t think for a second you look cool doing that because no one but another cyclist (and unfortunately, few exist) would realize that those are bike shoes and your colleagues would just wonder what you were up to last night.
+It’s really not a good look so don’t think for a second you look cool doing that because no one but another cyclist (and unfortunately, few exist) would realize that those are bike shoe.
+Your colleagues would just wonder what you were up to the night before.

 - Plus they wouldn’t understand the padded bike shorts things either so CHANGE INTO CLEAN CLOTHES.
 As much as I think some of my bike shorts makes my butt look really cute (at some angles), it could just look like cellulite.
 Not a fan of that look either.